Connect with others who understand.

 Stage 3C Breast Cancer

-In stage 3C breast cancer, there may be no sign of cancer in the breast.
-If there is a tumor, it may be any size and may have spread to the chest wall and/or the skin of the breast.
-Additionally, the cancer must have spread to one or more of the following places:
+In stage 3C breast cancer, it’s possible to have no signs of cancer in the breast.
+If a tumor is present, it may be any size and may have spread to the skin on the breast or the chest wall.
+Additionally, the cancer must have spread to one or more of the following areas:

-• Lymph nodes above or below the collarbone
+• Lymph nodes below or above the collarbone

 Inflammatory Breast Cancer